monolyth-php/reroute/README.md

 }
 ```

-(Note that you don't need to explicitly pass in a `ServerRequest` object, the
-router uses the current request by default.
-But if you use something else than
-Diactoros, it is possible to override this.)
+Routers must be invoked with the current request as argument.
+Note that prior to
+invocation, it will not be possible to generate routes.
+If this is something you
+need to do (e.g. in CRON jobs to send out emails) you may invoke the router
+manually.

 Invoking the router starts a [pipeline](https://github.com/thephpleague/pipeline).
 By calling the router's `pipe` method you can add middleware to the stack.

-If a valid state was found for the current URL, it's return value is returned by
+If a valid state was found for the current URL, its return value is returned by
 the pipeline.
 Otherwise, it will resolve to `null`.

 > To emulate a different request type than the actual one, simply change